-Premature Ejaculation occurs when a man climaxes sooner than normal during the intercourse.
-In other words, the release of the semen from the body is ejaculation, and when it happens sooner, it is known as Premature Ejaculation.
-It is the most common sexual problem faced by the men today, with stats suggesting that 1 in 3 men face this condition.
+Premature Ejaculation occurs when a man climaxes sooner than normal during intercourse.
+In other words, the release of semen from the body is ejaculation, and when it happens sooner, it is known as Premature Ejaculation.
+It is the most common sexual problem faced by men today, with stats suggesting that 1 in 3 men face this condition.

 Even though there is no set time when a man should ejaculate; however, having an orgasm before intercourse or under a minute after starting hints towards premature ejaculation.
 The early climax may not be a sign of worry but can be frustrating at times.
 It can even happen before penetration is achieved.

 The primary symptom of premature ejaculation is the incompetence to delay orgasm for more than a minute after penetration.
 Men experience periods of both rapid ejaculation and normal ejaculation.

 The common premature ejaculation symptoms include:

 Diminishing sexual pressure because of lack of control over ejaculation

 Ejaculation that happens in a routine with decidedly less sexual stimulation